csev/dj4e/assn/dj4e_html.md

     </body>
     </html>

-Your name and code in the above HTML will come from the autograder.
+Once you save the file load it in __(your-account).pythonanywhere.com/site/dj4e.htm__ and make sure it loads.

+Once you can see it, you need to start editing it to meet the requirements for the autograder.

 * The __title__ tag must contain your name or the string indicated by the autograder.